Biloxi & Gulfport Boat Accident Attorney

 Biloxi-area lawyer knows what it takes to get you a fair settlement

 If you have been injured in a maritime accident, you may be wondering about your rights.
 Whether you are an employee injured on the job or a passenger injured while on a boat or other watercraft, the law helps you get fair compensation for your injuries.
 Attorney Judy Guice has the experience and knowledge of the law to ensure you receive fair payment for your injuries.
-Contact our Biloxi & Gulfport boat accident attorneys today.
+Contact our Biloxi & Gulfport boat accident attorney today.

 Your rights under general maritime law